Rules and Eligibility

 Each applicant and each prize recipient must be an active faculty member in good standing who is not subject to any threatened, pending or active disciplinary proceedings or involuntary leave of absence with their school, district or state education agencies or other authorities during the entire 2020-2021 and 2021-2022 school years.
 Harbor Freight Tools for Schools reserves the right, in its sole discretion, to disqualify any applicant whose participation may subject the prize, its judges, Harbor Freight Tools for Schools, the Foundation or HFT and any of its customers to controversy, negative publicity and/or reputational harm.

 Harbor Freight Tools for Schools does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

-We assume that teacher or teacher teams will prepare applications on their own time.
+We assume that teachers will prepare applications on their own time.
 If you have any questions about whether you can use school time to work on your application, please consult your school/district policy.

 This application process is designed to engage teachers.
-While you may seek advice from whomever you would like, you/your team’s answers should reflect your own ideas and be written solely by you/your team.
+While you may seek advice from whomever you would like, your answers should reflect your own ideas and be written solely by you.
 Administrators, teacher aides, grant writers and non-skilled trades teachers are not eligible to apply or receive the individual prize award and should not participate in writing the application.

 - Click on the “Register” link on the homepage.